 [Section 67 inserted by No. 68 of 2004 s.
 64.]

 67A.
-Employer may establish a safety and health committee
+Employer may establish committee

 An employer at a mine may, on the employer’s own initiative and in accordance with the prescribed requirements, establish a safety and health committee for the mine if —

-(a) a regulation referred to in section 65(1)(a) has not come into operation;
+(a) a regulation referred to in section 65(1)(a) has not come into operation; or

 (b) a notice referred to in section 65(1)(b) has not been served on the employer; or